SIGDAO/bettermi/README.md

 1. mobile - can it be able to open the orignal camera app? eg. I add to home screen
 2. comfirm how to display error

+@reminder
+1. if we fork, pls remember del the comtributer